Can’t Meet Your Mortgage Commitment? We Have A Couple Of Solutions for You!

 Eliminate Private Mortgage Insurance

 While this solution is dependent on how much equity you have in your home.
 It can be a great help in reducing monthly payments if you qualify for it.
 Typically, when borrowers have about 20% of their equity in the property, they may contact their lender and discuss the option of dropping private mortgage insurance.
-People who don’t pay down-payments on homes generally have to pay for private mortgage insurance for about two years, at minimum.
-However,there are many exceptions to the two-year general rule exist.
+People who don’t pay down payments on homes generally have to pay for private mortgage insurance for about two years, at minimum.
+However, there are many exceptions to the two-year general rule that exists.
 Therefore, look into this option and determine whether it is viable, especially if you have made improvements to the home.